verify-U-GmbH/api-documentation/lib/web/index/client-data.html.md

-# Customer data
+# Client data

 ---

-You can send additional customer data, that is required for identification, via OAuth `extras` field.
+You can send additional client data, that is required for identification, via OAuth `extras` field.

 ### Example object <a name="example-extras"></a>